Jack-Chou-HZ/MyEnergy/README.md

     3. Run `yarn downgrade` // Downgrade the ES2015+ \*.js files into ECMAScript 5th edition formate using babel cli
     4. Run `yarn compress` // Compress the ECMAScript 5th edition files (as is or into a single bundle.js file)
     5. Run `bash ./makeuprelease.sh`
-    6. The `./release` directory is ready for nginx to serve via the http protocol
+    6. The `./release` directory is ready for nginx to serve via the http protocol<br/>
+    Or you can run `yarn make` to exectue step 1 and step 2 together sequencly
 2. The behavior of the `yarn compress` command is configured by the r.compress.config.js config file.
 3. The `r.compress.config.js` config file has two options:
     1. compress the js files one by one and out put them one by one